pola-rs/polars-book/docs/user-guide/lazy/using.md

 ## Using the lazy API from a file

-In the ideal case we use the lazy API right from a file as the query optimizer may help us to reduce the amount of data we read from the file.
+In the ideal case we would use the lazy API right from a file as the query optimizer may help us to reduce the amount of data we read from the file.

 We create a lazy query from the Reddit CSV data and apply some transformations.